adbar/simplemma/README.rst

 In modern natural language processing (NLP), this task is often indirectly tackled by more complex systems encompassing a whole processing pipeline.
 However, it appears that there is no straightforward way to address lemmatization in Python although this task is useful in information retrieval and natural language processing.

-*Simplemma* provides a simple and multilingual approach (currently 35 languages, see list below) to look for base forms or lemmata.
+*Simplemma* provides a simple and multilingual approach to look for base forms or lemmata.
 It may not be as powerful as full-fledged solutions but it is generic, easy to install and straightforward to use.
 By design it should be reasonably fast and work in a large majority of cases, without being perfect.
+Currently, 35 languages are partly or fully supported, see table below.

 With its comparatively small footprint it is especially useful when speed and simplicity matter, for educational purposes or as a baseline system for lemmatization and morphological analysis.